Follow-up Webinar Q&A with Jim Lancaster, Lantech CEO and author of the Work of Management

 Jim: If the managers doing the walk-around do not understand the work, the value of maintaining work, and how difficult it is for an operator to maintain work, then putting the system in place is likely to increase people’s frustration.
 You don’t have to necessarily install a pull system but you have to implement standardized work and problem solving to start.

-If you don’t know how to problem solve and your management folks don’t understand how things get made and don’t understand the world that operators live in, then you’re not going to understand how to support then when you walk around.
+If you don’t know how to problem solve and your management folks don’t understand how things get made and don’t understand the world that operators live in, then you’re not going to understand how to support them when you walk around.
 Walking isn’t going to do anything.

 Generally, you get your operation under control as managers and leaders actually learn the business.
 Once you have a critical mass of managers and leaders who know the business, meaning they understand how work gets done and the world their operators live in, then the management system can be really helpful.